cnieuwoudt/SimRVSequences/cran-comments.md

 0 errors | 0 warnings | 1 note

-Possibly mis-spelled words in DESCRIPTION:
+Possibly mis-spelled words in DESCRIPTION: nucleotide (10:42)
-SNV (11:38)
-nucleotide (10:42)

-These are not misspelled words.
-SNV is the abbreviation for "single-nucleotide variant".
+This is the correct spelling for nucleotide, as in "single-nucleotide variant".

 ## Downstream Dependencies